 Students can apply for their chosen degree programme through the.
 For further information on enrolment at Ca' Foscari as an international student please visit the .

 NB: Eligibility for enrolment at other Italian Universities students is not guaranteed.
 Students who are planning on enrolling at other Universities or Tertiary Institutions should contact the appropriate office at the Institution in question.

 Applications for the Foundation Year are now open.

 The deadline for all applications is July 8th, 2019.
 Students requiring a visa are strongly advised to apply early.

-Applicants will be contacted with confirmation of enrolment by July 26th, 2019.
+Applicants will be contacted with confirmation of enrolment by the end of July 2019.

 For more information, please contact.